EwanXiong/ewanxiong.github.io/_pages/about.md

 Hi!
 My name is YiFan Xiong, you can also call me Ewan.
 After completing my MS degree in 2022, I worked as a Bioinformatic engineer for two years.
 I currently work as a Research Assistant at [XGlab](http://eca.xglab.tech/member/index.html) at TsingHua University.
 I am **EAGER** for learning and using state-of-the-art bioinformatic methods to deep-dive into meaningful biological questions, and also interested in software development.
 I'm now seeking opportunities to pursue a **PhD** degree in order to achieve my goal of becoming a bioinformatic scientist in the future.
 Here is the [CV](https://ewanxiong.github.io/files/YifanXiong_CV.pdf) for my detailed professional background and research experience.

-In my role, I specialize in analyzing Multi-Omics data and using Machine Learning to evaluate the biological meaning behind the data.
-Additionally, I like to develop software tools for data analysis and also enthusiastic about developing packages for data visualization.

 My Research Interests
 ======